philpagel/ET44.py/README.md

     lcr.modeA = "R"

     # set to capacitance
-    lcr.modeA = "r"
+    lcr.modeA = "C"

 **Caution:** When set to `AUTO`, you cannot set `modeB` or `SerPar` – the device will return an error when you try that.
-But that's not a big deal because using `Auto` mode doesn't not make much sense in a remot control scenario, to begin with.
+But that's not a big deal because using `Auto` mode doesn't not make much sense in a remote control scenario, to begin with.

+`ECAP` is not really different from `C`, but it will also set defaults for `volt` and `bias`.
+So don't be surprised that they change by setting `ECAP` mode.

 ### Secondary mode